 The love for this merchandise proved that McDonald’s had a following.
 It also paved the way for a future of Happy Meal toys that delight kids and collectors to this very day!

-When Was the First Happy Meal Sold?
+When Did the Happy Meal Come Out?

 - 20th Century Fox

 These partnerships made Happy Meal toys something special, boosting sales for the restaurants and creating even more interest in the movies, shows, games, and other products that were featured.
 Talk about genius marketing!

 Sometimes people do not have time to cook.
 For them, a quick meal may be a short drive away.
 They look for McDonald’s Golden Arches.Sara Green, author of Brands We Know: McDonald’s